TCHOKDUP/functions/README.md

-🔥 Firebase + Webflow + Memberstack API Integration
+🚀 Firebase + Webflow + Memberstack API Integration

 This project is an Express-based Firebase Cloud Function API built to manage and sync user profiles across Firestore, Webflow CMS, and Memberstack.

-It provides routes for querying and filtering users (/directory), updating user profiles (/users/:id), handling Webflow webhooks (/webflow-webhook), and syncing updates to Memberstack (/memberstack/:id/update).
+It includes endpoints for:

+Querying and filtering users (/directory)

+Updating user profiles (/users/:id)

+Handling Webflow webhooks (/webflow-webhook)

+Syncing updates to Memberstack (/memberstack/:id/update)

-💡 This project was developed during my internship, and I was permitted to keep a copy for my personal learning and portfolio.
+💡 This project was developed during my internship, and I was permitted to keep a copy for learning and portfolio purposes.
 All sensitive credentials and organization-specific data have been removed.

-🚀 Features
+✨ Features
 🔹 1.
 Directory Search API

 Endpoint: GET /directory

-Filters mentees, mentors, or volunteers by:
+Filter mentees, mentors, or volunteers by:

 Skills